 pkt0 interface

-pkt1, pkt2, pkt3 interfaces are created by vRouter but not used in dpdk setup
+NOTE The pkt1, pkt2, pkt3 interfaces are created by vRouter but not used in DPDK setup.

-The reason we see these differences, as we’ve mentioned many times throughout this book, is that when DPDK is in charge of the NIC card, linux kernel is mostly "bypassed".
-The NIC card’s feature and functions are exposed by another special driver directly to the user space PMD driver running in DPDK layer, so the traditional applications, whichever relies on the interfaces sitting in linux kernel to do its job, are no more useful.
+The reason you can see these differences, as we’ve mentioned many times throughout this book, is that when DPDK is in charge of the NIC card the Linux kernel is mostly bypassed.
+The NIC card’s feature and functions are exposed by another special driver directly connected to the user space PMD driver running in the DPDK layer, so the traditional applications that rely on the interfaces sitting in the Linux kernel to do their job, are no longer useful.